 Bill received a B.S. in Chemistry from North Carolina State University and a Ph.D. in Organic Chemistry from the University of California, Berkeley (with Prof. Clayton H. Heathcock).
 He was a post-doctoral research associate at the Georgia Institute of Technology (with Prof. Herbert O. House) and a research fellow at the California Institute of Technology (with Prof. David A. Evans) before joining Dow Chemical in the Agricultural Products Research group.
 At Dow he initiated and led a research effort resulting in the discovery of a family of seven active herbicide ingredients, the triazolpyrimidine sulfonamides.
 He has held a number of management positions in Discovery Research at Dow, DowElanco and Dow AgroSciences (DAS) including Leader of Herbicide Research and Leader of Lead Generation for fungicides, herbicides, and insecticides.
 For the last 14 years of his Dow career he was Global Leader of Discovery Research for Crop Protection Chemicals and Seeds at DAS where his team built a robust pipeline of new product development candidates.
 During his last 3 years he assumed the added responsibility of Global Leader of Bioengineering and Bioprocess R&D. His career accomplishments were recognized by AGROW with a Lifetime Achievement Award in 2014.
 Bill retired from DAS in 2015 after more than 35 years of service and now serves as an independent consultant

 Enko Chem is a venture-backed start-up in Boston MA committed to addressing the needs of a growing world population by advancing the discovery and development of new crop protection chemistries.
 We are establishing a core team of scientists who will collaborate internally and externally to move discoveries from the laboratory to the field.
-The current team would like to add a leader to direct synthetic chemistry projects targeting the discovery of small molecules for the control of agriculturally important pests.
+If you or someone you know is interested in working at Enko Chem, please send your current CV in pdf format to firstname.lastname@example.org.